What is Craniopathy?

 Craniopathy has helped patients with:

 There are many other conditions that Craniopathy has helped.
-It will be worth noting that Cranioptahy or Chiropractic do not treat any specific conditions instead these therapies are designed to help the body heal itself.
-Craniopathy just as Chiropractic care are designed to bring the body back to homeostasis or a state of balance and proper function, thus helping the body heal itself and improve overall function.
-These are the benefits that millions of patients have experienced thru the use of these therapies.
+It will be worth noting that Cranioptahy or Chiropractic do not treat any specific conditions, instead these therapies are designed to help the body heal itself.
+Craniopathy just as Chiropractic care, are designed to bring the body back to homeostasis or a state of balance and proper function, thus helping the body heal itself and improve overall function.
+These are the benefits that millions of patients have experienced through the use of these therapies.

 Thame Chiropractic Clinic Your health is your wealth